THE united kingdom

 Brendan Lynch is a London based music producer, who has produced for Paul Weller, Primal Scream and Ocean Colour Scene.
 He has also worked with the 22-20s, Carleen Anderson, Pete and the Pirates and Le Volume Courbe.

-Pybus Michael
+Michael pybus

 1982 - London